Sendible insights The Official Social Media Logos and Icons (Updated Guidelines 2026)

 1. Use only approved logo assets

-Each platform provides official logo files that must be used as they are.
-Avoid:
+Each platform provides official logo files that must be used as-is.
+Avoid doing any of the following:

 📌 Tip: Download the latest approved logo files directly from the platform’s brand resources page.